Defined Benefit (DB) pension policy changes

 • Running a scheme on for longer may also align with the government’s objective of increasing the amount UK pension schemes invest in UK productive assets

-• The Pensions Regulator has recently published guidance for trustees and employers on the new models and end game options for DB schemes
+• The Pensions Regulator has published guidance for trustees and employers on the new models and end game options for DB schemes

 What are the next steps?